pagopa/io-app/README.md

 </details>

 ## Design System
 We have been gradually rolling out a new library of custom components since Q1 2023.
-This library utilizes React Native's latest APIs and replaces the legacy `native-base` (v2) library.
+This library uses the latest React Native APIs and replaces the legacy `native-base' library, which was stuck at `v2.x'.

 You can access the new library through the external [`io-app-design-system`](https://github.com/pagopa/io-app-design-system/) package.